Moayadba/bachelor_thesis_sentiment_analysis/README.md

 OPENAI_API_KEY=XXXX
 ORG_ID=XXXX
 ```
-5-prepare your training dataset by using the script "GPT-3/prepare_training_examples.py"
+5-prepare your training dataset by using the script:

+`GPT-3/prepare_training_examples.py`

-6- convert the csv file to .json using OpenAI CLI tool, execute the following command in terminal:
+6- convert the .csv file to .json format using OpenAI CLI tool.
+To do so, execute the following command in terminal:
 ```
-penai tools fine_tunes.prepare_data -f <your prepared training .csv file>
+openai tools fine_tunes.prepare_data -f <your training .csv file after preperation>
 ```
-7-use OpenAI CLI tool to create a fine-tuned model, execute the following command in terminal:
+7-use OpenAI CLI tool to create a fine-tuned model, by executing the following command in terminal:
 ```
 openai api fine_tunes.create -t <TRAIN_FILE_ID_OR_PATH> -m <BASE_MODEL>
 ```